-Formerly GE 281

-Analysis of force systems in static equilibrium.
+Formerly GE 281 Analysis of force systems in static equilibrium.
 Topics include: force vectors, equilibrium of particles and rigid bodies, structural analysis, distributed forces, friction, center of gravity, moments of inertia.

-Prerequisite: MATH& 151 and either PHYS& 241/231 or PHYS& 221.
+Prerequisite: grade of 2.0 or higher in MATH& 151 and either PHYS& 241/231 or PHYS& 221 with a grade of 2.0 or higher.